DevCycleHQ/devcycle-docs/docs/essentials/variables.md

 These indicators are helpful when setting up features.
 They help to confirm proper setup, and aid in Variable cleanup once a Feature has completed it's [lifecycle](/essentials/status-and-lifecycle).

-Hover over the indicator for more detail about a Variable's code references & evaluation information.
+Hover over these indicators for more detail about a Variable's code references & evaluation information.

 ![Variable Status Indicator](/nov-2023-var-status-found-eval-rec.png)